tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

 # Acknowledgements
 {:numbered="false"}

-Thanks to Stefaan De Cnodder for the discussion and comments.
+Thanks to Stefaan De Cnodder, Loganaden Velvindron, Paul Wouters, Andreas Steffen, and Daniel Van Geest for the discussion and comments.